ajay-prabhakar/awesome-flutter-ui/README.md

 ### Note

-These examples are completely open-source.
-Any one can use these examples for their personal projects. \
+These examples are open to all kinds of contribution in all of its categories. **dude, they are completely free**😜 \
-If you like this repository, please give a star! :) \
+If you found this project useful, then please consider giving it a :star: on Github and sharing it with your friends via social media⚡. \
-Happy Coding ^|^
+Happy Coding 💻.

 [contributor-guide]: CONTRIBUTING.md
 [license]: LICENSE